dinovski/asDamID/README.md

     XX:Z:G2 alignment is assigned to the second parental genome
     XX:Z:CF alignment is ambiguous/conflictual

-4. Filter reads that do not begin with the 'GATC' motif and MAPQ<10 > allele-specific alignment summary statistics
+4. Filter reads that do not begin with the 'GATC' motif and MAPQ<10

+5. Output allele-specific alignment summary statistics

-5. Generate bigWig files for log2 ratios and RPKM normalized counts
+6. Generate bigWig files for log2 ratios and RPKM normalized counts

-6. Divide reference genome coordinates into desired bin size (eg. 10kb)
+7. Divide reference genome coordinates into desired bin size (eg. 10kb)

-7. Extract 'GATC' coordinates from the reference FASTA
+8. Extract 'GATC' coordinates from the reference FASTA

-8. Count reads mapping within 2 GATC sites and collapse into the genomic bin with the largest overlap
+9. Count reads mapping within 2 GATC sites and collapse into the genomic bin with the largest overlap

-9. Normalize bins with > 10 counts to 1 million reads and calculated the log2 ratio of the fusion over dam counts using a pseudcount of 1.
-Compute the average ratio for replicates
+10. Normalize bins with > 10 counts to 1 million reads and calculate the log2 ratio of the fusion over dam counts + a pseudcount.
+Compute the average ratio for replicates.

-10. Define LADs by running a Hidden Markov Model (https://github.com/gui11aume/HMMt) over the normalized counts
+10. Define LADs by running a Hidden Markov Model (https://github.com/gui11aume/HMMt) over the total and allele-specific normalized counts